Kairifrog/logic-project/README.md

-# Ingeniería de Datos - Proyecto
+# Logic for Computer Science - Project